-But that year... ...a new teacher started working at the Crawford School.
+But that same year, a new teacher started working at the Crawford School.
 His name was Mr. Thompson.
-Mr. Thompson was from New York or New Jersey, and was young, good looking and played a lot of sports in college.
+Mr. Thompson was from New York, and he was young, good looking and played a lot of sports in college.
 The female teachers really liked him and flirted with him...even the married ones.

 There was this one little girl in the sixth grade named Margaret.
 Margaret had a huge crush on Mr. Thompson.
-She would offer to stay after school and clean the erasers and wash the chalkboard and organize the desks, chairs, and bookshelves.
+She would offer to stay after school and clean the erasers and wash the chalkboard and organize the books on the bookshelves.
 She would do anything for Mr. Thompson.

 However, Mr. Thompson was quite smitten with Miss McGill.
-No one knows why maybe it was the way she read poetry to her classes.
-He ended up sweeping her off her feet and spending a lot of time together.
+No one knows why.
+Perhaps it was the way she read poetry to her classes.
+She had such a beautiful voice and Mr Thompson was often found staring at her as she read.
+He ended up sweeping her off her feet and the two young teachers spent a lot of time together.
 Little Margaret was crushed.
 Her heart was broken and Mr. Thompson had broken it.
 She wrote all about it in her diary and tried to get his attention, but he ignored her and treated her just like all the other sixth-graders.

 Margaret knew that he liked Miss McGill’s poetry, so she wrote him a poem and left it on his desk.
 At the end of the day, when all the other kids had left, Margaret snuck past his room to see if it was still there and it was, but so were Mr. Thompson and Miss McGill.
-They were kissing which made Margaret was furious.
-It got worse.
-Miss McGill found the poem and read it out loud to Mr. Thompson.
+They were kissing, which made Margaret furious.
+Then Miss McGill found Margaret’s poem sitting on the desk and read it out loud to Mr. Thompson.

 The poem began with the words – If you will be mine, then I will be yours.
 We’ll stay after school and lock all the doors.

-Not only did the two teachers laugh at the poem, but they laughed about Margaret, saying that she was such an ugly little child.
-Margaret ran home and wrote in her diary that she would get revenge.
+Not only did the two teachers laugh at the poem, but they laughed about Margaret, saying that she was such a strange little child.
+Margaret ran home and wrote in her diary that one day she would get revenge.

-A few days later, Margaret wrote a note with her left hand so the handwriting was different.
+A few days later, Margaret wrote a note with her left hand so that the handwriting was different, and it didn’t look like hers.
 She left it on Mr. Thompson's desk, knowing that Miss McGill would probably see it.
 She made it seem that it was from another female teacher and that this other woman and Mr. Thompson had been seeing each other.
 Mr. Thompson and Miss McGill met in his room that day after school.
-Margaret listened to them romantically talk for a while.
+Margaret listened to them talk romantically for a while.
 Then, they started arguing so Margaret knew Miss McGill had found the note.
 Mr. Thompson said that he didn’t know who had sent him the note, but Miss McGill ran out of the room crying.
 Other teachers saw her leave the building, and since there were rumors by now about her and Mr. Thompson, they all wondered what he had said or done to upset her.

 After that, Mr. Thompson and Miss McGill didn’t meet for a while so Margaret was satisfied.
-But then they started seeing each other again in his room after school.
+But then after a few weeks, they started seeing each other again in his room after school.
 Margaret heard him trying to convince Miss McGill that nothing had happened between him and the other teacher.
 Miss McGill believed him so Margaret decided that she had to do more.

 Mr. Thompson was terrified because he knew that everyone had heard him and Miss McGill arguing.
 He knew that if anything happened to her he would be the prime suspect.
 Of course, he also thought that none of this could be true.
-Margaret was just a little girl.
+Was the note from Margaret?
+She was just a little girl.
 How could a little girl do something like that?

-He went to Miss McGills’s classroom, but she wasn’t there.
+He went to Miss McGill’s classroom, but she wasn’t there.
 He went to all the classrooms and the teachers' lounge and even checked the ladies room, but he couldn’t find her anywhere.
 He called her house but got no answer.
-He went to her house and her car was still parked outside.
+He went to her house and banged on the door but nothing.
+Her car was still parked outside the school.

 Mr. Thompson went back to school and wandered all over the building looking for Miss McGill, calling her name, but he never found her.
 At the same time, Margaret disappeared.
 Everyone said that she ran away from home.